-When you get home from work can you normally sense what sort of mood everyone else is in?
+When you get home from work can you normally sense what sort of mood everyone else’s in?
 Even when no words are spoken it’s usually pretty easy to tell.
 Our moods and emotions are usually evident to others from our behaviours, facial expressions and tone.

 Certain emotions or unresourceful states will inevitably have a knock-on impact on everyone around us – family, friends, colleagues and customers alike.
-Such as miserable, worried, angry, bored, frustrated, resistant, confused, irritated, flustered, tired, impatient, or distracted.
+Such as worried, angry, bored, frustrated, resistant, confused, irritated, flustered, tired, impatient or distracted.

 If you want your team to be: enthusiastic, flexible, motivated, interested, confident, energetic, happy, welcoming, and friendly this has to start with you.

-And from a position of these resourceful states we’ll much more readily find solutions to problems, learn from our failures and bounce back from rejection.
+And from a position of these resourceful states we can more readily find solutions to problems, learn from our failures and bounce back from rejection.